Updated for 2019

-If you have just started your small business, you may have two Corporation Tax accounting periods due to the fact that your accounting period can’t be longer than 12 months.
+If you’ve just started your small business, you may have two Corporation Tax accounting periods due to the fact that your accounting period can’t be longer than 12 months.

 Businesses with more than £1.5 million in profits will need to pay their Corporation Tax in instalments, so the process is different.
 And, even if your company is loss-making and you have no Corporation Tax due, you still need to declare that with HMRC.

 There are some Corporation Tax allowances available when working out how much tax you owe.
 You can deduct the costs of running your business from your company’s profits before tax when you prepare your accounts.
 But, if you or your employees get use from something, it must be treated as a benefit.

 Some examples of Corporation Tax allowable expenses you may be able to claim through your limited company include mileage, accommodation, and training.
 These expenses must be necessary to the business and ‘wholly and exclusively’ for business purposes.
 This essentially means that you don’t also get any personal use from them.

 Some costs of running your business aren’t allowed for Corporation Tax, such as entertaining clients.